Saint Leo University: Athletics

 Saint Leo University's athletic teams are known as the Lions.
 They participate as a member of the National Collegiate Athletic Association's Division II in the Sunshine State Conference (SSC).
 Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer, and tennis; women's sports include basketball, cross country, golf, lacrosse, soccer, softball, tennis, acrobatics and tumbling, volleyball and beach volleyball.
 On March 17, 2025, the university's Athletics program announced the return of men's and women's track and field as a varsity sport for the 2025-2026 season.
+As part of this relaunch, Saint Leo is making a significant investment in its athletic facilities, including the construction of an eight-lane, 400-meter track.
+The university also added women’s flag football to its intercollegiate athletic programs, beginning in fall 2025 as club sport housed under the Athletics Department.

-The school won its first NCAA Division II National Title in 2016 when the Lions' men's golf team defeated Chico State, 3–2, in the NCAA DII Championship round at Green Valley Ranch Golf Club in Denver, Colorado as part of the 2016 NCAA Division II Spring Championships Festival.
+Saint Leo University won its first NCAA Division II National Title in 2016 when the Lions' men's golf team defeated Chico State, 3–2, in the NCAA DII Championship round at Green Valley Ranch Golf Club in Denver, Colorado as part of the 2016 NCAA Division II Spring Championships Festival.
 Saint Leo also played host to the 2016 NCAA Division II Cross Country Championships at The Abbey Course.

+During the 2025-26 spring athletic season, multiple Saint Leo University athletic programs achieved national rankings, marking one of the most successful periods in the history of the university's athletics department.
+The Saint Leo softball team had a 38-game winning streak, a 29-1 record in Sunshine State Conference play, and were undefeated at home.
+They completed their season with a 54-3-1 record and the national championship, their first national title and the second for any team at the university.
+Other nationally ranked programs in the 2025-26 spring season included women's lacrosse (No. 4), men's tennis (No. 4), beach volleyball (No. 7), acrobatics and tumbling (No. 9nationally and No. 4 in NCAA Division II), men's golf (No. 13), men's lacrosse (No. 16), and women's golf (No. 20).

 Notable alumni and attendees

 Saint Leo University has produced thousands of alumni, including Charles Henri Baker, a Haitian industrialist and presidential candidate; former politicians Richard Corcoran and Ed Narain; Cerelyn J. Davis, Memphis Police Department chief; and former Major League Baseball player Bob Tewksbury (attended, did not graduate).
+Celebrity alumni include actors Lee Marvin and Desi Arnaz.

+Saint Leo University served as a filming location for the 1999 feature film Instinct, which included scenes shot in Selby Hall with actors Sir Anthony Hopkins and Cuba Gooding, Jr.